cselab/corpuscles/README.md

-For different models/laws, variations of schemes impelemented can also be choosen such as Gompper&Kroll scheme and Juelicher schemes for the bending model of spontaneous curvature.
+For different models/laws, variations of schemes impelemented can also be choosen such as Gompper&Kroll scheme and Juelicher scheme for the bending model of spontaneous curvature.

 Please see details in [https://cselab.github.io/corpuscles](https://cselab.github.io/corpuscles)